 Dr. Metzler earned her bachelor's degree from the University of Pittsburgh, where she studied psychology and neuroscience.
 She earned her doctoral degree at Widener University, with a specialization in the field of neuropsychology.
 She completed her post-doctoral training at McLean Hospital, a Harvard Medical School Affiliate.
 Her training specialized in neuropsychological evaluations with older adults who have neurodegenerative diseases, neuropsychiatric disorders, neurological conditions, and other medical issues.

-Sarah Gulick, PsyD, is a neuropsychology post-doctoral fellow at Clinical Neuropsychology Associates.
+Sarah Gulick, PsyD, is a neuropsychologist at Clinical Neuropsychology Associates.
 She earned her doctoral degree from Chestnut Hill College, where she specialized in the field of neuropsychology.
 Her training included practicum experience at Cooper University Hospital, Drucker Brain Injury Center at MossRehab, and Clinical Neuropsychology Associates.
 She completed her APA-accredited internship at Geisinger Medical Center in Danville, PA.
 Her training specialized in neuropsychological evaluations with adults who have neurodegenerative diseases, traumatic brain injuries, Attention-Deficit Hyperactivity Disorder, neuropsychiatric disorders, neurological conditions, and other medical issues.
 Dr. Gulick provides cognitive rehabilitation and psychotherapy to patients, as well.
 Dr. Gulick is licensed to practice in Pennsylvania and New Jersey.
+She also provides medical/legal evaluations for attorneys and insurance carriers, and is available to provide expert testimony.

 Dr. Gulick earned her Bachelor of Arts degree in Psychology from Lehigh University (2014), her Master's degree in Clinical Psychology from Chestnut Hill College (2016), and her Doctor of Psychology degree in Clinical Psychology from Chestnut Hill College (2020).
 She is a member of various professional organizations, including the International Neuropsychological Society's Special Interest Group, NeuroCOVID-19, which is dedicated to understanding the cognitive effects of COVID-19 and collaborating with professionals on an international level.
 Dr. Gulick is compiling literature and consulting with medical professionals and organizations to develop a deeper understanding of this evolving area.